 Scream Pretty Peggy (1973 made for tv movie)

 This stars Bette Davis who plays Mrs. Elliot.
-Ted Bessell’s plays her son Jeffrey Elliot a sculptor who hires young women to take care of his elderly mother and his insane sister who both live in the family mansion with him.
+Ted Bessell plays her son Jeffrey Elliot a sculptor who hires young women to take care of his elderly mother and his insane sister who both live in the family mansion with him.
 Also stars Sian Barbara Allen.
-What can I say.
-I love Bette Davis in anything, especially made for tv movies, where something isn’t quite right with the family dynamic.
+What can I say?
+I love Bette Davis in anything, specially made for tv movies, where something isn’t quite right with the family dynamic.
 Lots of vintage fun directed by Gordon Hessler

 The Man Who Cheated Himself 1950